simalkarakose63/DSA_210_Project/README.md

 - A strong positive correlation between online card payments and total e-commerce activity.
 - Sector-specific differences showing that grocery and daily-consumption categories experienced the most rapid and lasting growth.

-The results will offer quantitative evidence that COVID-19 accelerated Turkey’s transition toward a digitally driven retail economy and permanently transformed consumer shopping behavior.
+These results will offer quantitative evidence that COVID-19 accelerated Turkey’s transition toward a digitally driven retail economy and permanently transformed consumer shopping behavior.
+Additionally, the forecasted values for 2024–2025 (generated using Facebook Prophet) are expected to support the continuation of these long-term trends.